 Why You Should Apply

-First and foremost, because the honors program will make you a better student.
-You will sharpen your thinking skills and be a member of an active community of interesting and interested people.
-You will be challenged to perform at your very best.
+You will sharpen your critical thinking skills and be a member of an active and stimulating community.
+You will be challenged to perform your very best.
 You will be invited to engage with important ideas in a world that needs you.

 - Funds available on a competitive basis to subsidize participation in academic conferences.